xmos/lib_board_support/doc/rst/lib_board_support.rst

 The ``lib_board_support`` software ZIP package should be downloaded and extracted to a chosen working directory.

-To configure the build, the following commands should be run from an XTC command prompt:
+To configure the build, the following commands should be run from an XTC command prompt.
+In the following command-line snippets `<app-name>` is used to refer to the `examples` application sub-folder selected to be built:

 .. code-block:: shell

-    cd examples/<app_name>
+    cd examples/<app-name>
     cmake -G "Unix Makefiles" -B build

 If any dependencies are missing they will be retrieved automatically during this step.